railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 This route will map the URL `ideas/index` to a listing of all ideas.
 We have just told Sinatra to look in the ideas folder for an html file called `index.erb` (it has a `.erb` suffix rather than `.html` because it contains embedded Ruby as well as html).

-Now that we have created our route we need to create a corresponding index page to display it.
+Now that we have created our route we now need to create a fon a corresponding index page to display it.
 Create a folder for `ideas` in the `app/views/` directory (from terminal window `mkdir app/views/ideas` or use the cloud9 file explorer window).
 Then create a file called `index.erb`.

 ## *10.* Views
 Type or paste the following into the `index.erb` file you just created